Angeleyes: Critical

 Tony Jasper of British music magazine Music Week reviewed both sides and responded to "Angeleyes" with a mixed reception, describing the vocals as "slightly shrill", and the production as "less [imaginative]".
 Likewise, the popular TV series Juke Box Jury, which featured panelists Alan Freeman, Johnny Rotten, Joan Collins, and Elaine Paige, voted the song a "miss", and incorrectly predicted that it would not be a hit for the group.
 However, American trade magazine Cash Box wrote favorably of "Angeleyes", saying the song has "bubbly female harmonies and a layered, string-driven melody showing an inviting pop-classical influence."
+Billboard highlighted the track's "lifting melody" and "fulsome harmonies".
 Correspondingly, Bruce Eder of AllMusic retrospectively cited the song as a standout on the album.

 Commercial

-In the United Kingdom, "Angeleyes / Voulez-Vous" debuted at number 48 on the UK Singles Chart the week of 14 July 1979, and rose up to the number three position on the chart the week of 11 August 1979, becoming ABBA's 12th consecutive top ten hit in the region.
+In the United Kingdom, "Angeleyes" / "Voulez-Vous" debuted at number 48 on the UK Singles Chart the week of 14 July 1979, and rose up to the number three position on the chart the week of 11 August 1979, becoming ABBA's 12th consecutive top ten hit in the region.
 It spent eleven weeks in total on the chart.
-As of September 2021, the double side is ABBA's 13th most popular song in the UK, including both pure sales and digital streams.
+As of September 2021, the double a-side single is ABBA's 13th most popular song in the UK, including both pure sales and digital streams.
 Coincidentally, ABBA's "Angeleyes" was in the UK top-twenty at the same time as another unrelated song called "Angel Eyes" by the British rock group Roxy Music.
 The latter track was composed by musicians Bryan Ferry and Andy Mackay, and although the two songs possess some lyrical similarities, Ferry and Mackay's song is more reminiscent of contemporary pop rock.

 The track was less of a success in North America.
-In the United States, the song was originally only a b-side to "Voulez-Vous", but Atlantic Records, ABBA's American record label, flipped the sides after the latter song received negative reception from radio programmers and did not perform that well.
-"Angeleyes" debuted at number 85 on the Billboard Hot 100 the week of 22 September 1979, and only peaked at number 64 on 13 October 1979, spending a puny five weeks in total.
+In the United States, the song was originally only a b-side to "Voulez-Vous", but Atlantic Records, ABBA's American record label, flipped the sides after the latter song received negative reception from radio programmers and did not perform well.
+"Angeleyes" debuted at number 85 on the Billboard Hot 100 the week of 22 September 1979, and only peaked at number 64 on 13 October 1979, spending five weeks in total.
 However, it did fare better than "Voulez-Vous", which had only charted at number 80.
+"Angeleyes", however, charted better in Canada, peaking at number 42 on the RPM Top Singles.